 Roundup Lymphoma: Who Is Affected?

-The California case was brought by a terminally ill school groundskeeper, Dewayne “Lee” Johnson, who is only 46.
+The California case was brought by a terminally ill school groundskeeper, Dwayne “Lee” Johnson, who is only 46.
 Johnson was diagnosed with non-Hodgkin lymphoma, a rare type of cancer that starts in the lymph system and accounts for around 3 percent of cancer deaths nationally.

 Glyphosate is the world’s most widely used herbicide.
 It’s been used commercially since 1974, even though the U.S. Environmental Protection Agency in 1985 classified glyphosate as “possibly carcinogenic to humans.”